 Recently, in April 2026, new AADR versions were released on Harvard Dataverse.
 Among the more important additions are the new compatibility datasets introduced for reducing platform-specific bias when co-analyzing ancient DNA generated with different experimental setups.
-In practice, this matters when combining data produced with different capture reagents such as Agilent (AG), Twist (TW), and shotgun (SG), because these can introduce systematic differences that may affect downstream population genetic analyses.
+This matters when combining data produced with different capture reagents such as Agilent (AG), Twist (TW), and shotgun (SG), because these can introduce systematic differences that may affect downstream population genetic analyses.
 The compatibility panels were added to minimize that problem and make mixed-platform datasets more directly comparable.

 Downloading the New Compatibility 2M SNP Subset